Undoubtedly – QB Dak Prescott will start for Dallas Cowboys vs. Denver Broncos

-FRISCO, Texas – No drama this week: Dallas Cowboys quarterback Dak Prescott will start Sunday against the Denver Broncos.
+FRISCO, Texas – There’s no drama this week: Dallas Cowboys quarterback Dak Prescott will start Sunday against the Denver Broncos.

 “You can say for sure,” Prescott said.